 The best $1200 PreBuilt PC you can buy is from CyberPowerPC which gives an overclockable Core i5 11600KF processor featuring 6 cores and 12 threads.
 You get RTX 3060 12GB for gaming that is ready to play modern titles on ultra settings.
 You will also get more and better storage compared to the Skytech Blaze II and of course a free gaming keyboard/mouse combo.

 Other stuff like Wifi and Windows 11 Home is already pre-installed.
 Another great advantage you will get is a spacious and big mid-tower chassis for easy upgrading and 4x 120mm RGB fans are pre-installed to cool your system effectively.
-In no way this is a bad PreBuilt but you still can’t compare it to our recommend custom gaming $1200 build.
+In no way this is a bad PreBuilt but you still can’t compare it to our recommended custom gaming $1200 build.

 If you need any help or need advice regarding PC components selection or assembling your PC, let us know in the comments below.
 We will revert back in a day or two and sort out your problem.